 - 2.1.6 The amounts (if any) claimed for Cost Sharing are then deducted from the respective gross amounts to determine a net amount payable.
 Note: For the Lead Agency(s) this net amount can be expected to be negative. - 2.1.7 Plant Health Australia will then advise the Affected Parties of the amount payable or amount receivable (if the net amount in the previous paragraph is negative) on a no less than three monthly basis (unless otherwise agreed by the NMG).
 If there is more than one Affected Party with an amount receivable, Plant Health Australia will advise the amount payable to each of them by each of the remaining Affected Parties.
-In the case of Industry Affected Parties that have an agreed arrangement with the Commonwealth for meeting their obligations pursuant to clause 9.2 retrospectively, the amount payable by the Commonwealth. - 2.1.8 The Affected Party(s) with an amount receivable will invoice the other Affected Parties, with payment terms 30 days from the date of invoice. - 2.1.9 When a Response Plan is anticipated to last in excess of 6 months, Plant Health Australia must put in place processes (and other Parties must assist it to undertake those processes) to enable interim invoicing and payment of Shared Costs.
+In the case of Industry Affected Parties that have an agreed arrangement with the Commonwealth for meeting their obligations pursuant to clause 9.2 retrospectively, the amount payable by the Affected Parties will be added to the share of the amount payable by the Commonwealth. - 2.1.8 The Affected Party(s) with an amount receivable will invoice the other Affected Parties, with payment terms 30 days from the date of invoice. - 2.1.9 When a Response Plan is anticipated to last in excess of 6 months, Plant Health Australia must put in place processes (and other Parties must assist it to undertake those processes) to enable interim invoicing and payment of Shared Costs.